 The faculty and staff of Morgan Community College Associate Degree Nursing Program strive for excellence.
 The success of our graduates is important to us as an institution.
 Together with the Nursing Program Advisory Committee, the faculty have established outcomes for the achievement.

-- The first-time pass rate for the NCLEX-PN and the NCLEX-RN will be maintained at a minimum of 80%, and above the state and national levels.
+- The first-time pass rate for the NCLEX-PN and the NCLEX-RN will be maintained at a minimum of 80%.

 - At least 90% of graduates will be employed in the field of nursing six to nine months after graduation.

 - At least 80% of graduates will be satisfied with the level of preparation for beginning nursing practice gained through their program of study, as reported on a graduate survey.

 - The majority (> 50%) of employers who respond to surveys will report satisfaction with the knowledge, skills and clinical performance displayed by graduates at twelve months post-graduation.

 Upon successful completion of the Associate Degree Nursing Program, the graduate should be able to: